 A.The Tertiary Education Quality and Standards Agency (TEQSA) is Australia’s independent national quality assurance and regulatory agency for higher education.
 ACC received registration and accreditation from TEQSA and was approved to deliver a Bachelor of Chiropractic degree program from 2020.

-The current fee for a full-time first year domestic student in the Bachelors program is $26,000 AUD per year and $32,000 for an international student.
-There are other course related costs that will be around $500.
+The current fee for a full-time first year domestic student in the Bachelor of Chiropractic program is A$26,500 per year and A$32,000 for an international student.
 Tuition fees are due on a semester basis and must be paid by the published census date for each semester.

 New Zealand students are treated as domestic students for tuition costs.

 A. Yes!
 The ACC is an approved FEE-HELP provider and domestic students have access to this loan scheme.

 It is important to note that if you have previously accessed a HELP loan (e.g. FEE-HELP or HECS) you will need to check the balance available for your studies.
 Students can borrow up to the combined HELP limit ($108,232 in 2021) noting that ACC’s total program fee is $104,000 (not including the prerequisite units).

 Students who exceed their HELP loan limit prior to completing their qualification may need to find alternative funding sources to complete their program of study.